xrdocs/8000/_blogs/cisco-8608-architecture.md

 It contains details on the connector types, the reach, the minimum release required, etc.

 <b>Maximum ports density supported on Cisco 8608</b>
+The following table represents the maximum ports number of Cisco 8608 router can offer.

 |          | 10 GbE | 25 GbE | 40 GbE | 50 GbE | 100 GbE | 400 GbE |
 |----------|--------|--------|--------|--------|---------|---------|